AI in the UGC loop, part 3, moderation: the layer most teams skip

 Most UGC moderation programmes look like this: a profanity filter set up once and never tuned, a "report this" button on the gallery clicked twice a year, and a Slack channel where someone occasionally posts "did anyone approve this clip?"
 That is not a moderation programme.
 That is a hope.

-Real brand safety is the difference between catching the swear word and catching the competitor’s logo in the background of the unboxing video that just went live on the homepage.
-The first is table stakes.
-The second is what costs you a conversation with the CMO.
-This is the layer most teams skip, and the day job taught me that the unsexy layer is usually the one that matters.
+Real brand safety is the gap between catching the swear word and catching the competitor’s logo in the background of the unboxing video that just went live on your homepage.
+Catching the swear word is table stakes.
+Catching the logo is what saves you a difficult conversation with the CMO.
+Twenty years of enterprise work taught me that the unglamorous layer is usually the one that matters, and this is that layer.

 The list of things a moderation layer has to catch has grown long: